defvol/portafolio/_posts/2016-05-10-geospatial-viewer.markdown

 ![visualizing geospatial data](/public/img/mbview-1.jpg)

-While working as a data engineer for [Mapbox](https://www.mapbox.com/), I built a tool for inspecting dense geospatial files on a browser.
-This command-line program, called [mbview][mbview], become pretty handy for debugging, research, and analysis.
+While working as a data engineer for [Mapbox](https://www.mapbox.com/), I built a tool for inspecting dense geospatial files locally.
+This command-line program, called [mbview][mbview], came pretty handy for debugging, research, and analysis.

-[MBTiles](https://docs.mapbox.com/help/glossary/mbtiles/) is an efficient file format to store layers of data that makes a map tile.
+[MBTiles](https://docs.mapbox.com/help/glossary/mbtiles/) is an efficient file format for storing layers of data that makes a map tile.
 You can build them out of many sources, slices, queries, and filters.
-But when it comes to [OpenStreetMap][OSM], the data is so rich and dense that it becomes cumbersome to upload to the Mapbox platform just for debugging.
-The ideal workflow would be to inspect locally and upload the final product to the Mapbox editor for styling and deployment.
+But when it comes to [OpenStreetMap][OSM], the data is so rich and dense that the development cycle on a cloud editor such as Mapbox, becomes cumbersome.
+With `mbview` you can prepare your data locally and upload the final product to the Mapbox editor for further styling and deployment.

-Running `mbview` on OpenStreetMap sources will show you how beautiful is the work that the OpenStreetMap community has achieved over the years.
+You get some pretty cool results when running dense OpenStreetMap sources.
+See how beautiful is the work that the mapping community has achieved over the years.

 ![rich and dense](/public/img/mbview-2.jpg)

 ### Takeaways

-Thinking of software components as lego blocks allows you to quickly build new tools.
-I learned this when I was able to build the very first working version within a day just by reusing components of the Mapbox ecosystem.
+Designing software components as _lego blocks_ allows you to quickly iterate over new tools.
+I learned this myself when I was able to put together the very first version within a day by mixing components of the Mapbox ecosystem.

 OpenStreetMap is an incredible source of public data about our cities and spaces.
 Contributing and reusing is totally worth it.